DennisFaucher/Terraform-vSphere/README.md

 ### Initializing the VMware Terraform Module

 Once you have created your variables.tf and build.tf files in your new directory, run "terraform init" to download the Terraform vsphere provider module referenced in your build.tf file.
+You should see some progress messages like these:

+Initializing the backend...
+Initializing provider plugins...
+- Checking for available provider plugins...
+- Downloading plugin for provider "vsphere" (hashicorp/vsphere) 1.17.2...
+Terraform has been successfully initialized!